 Born in Istanbul, Okay Temiz was deeply involved in music from his early years.
-He got his first musical inspirations from her mother, Naciye Temiz, who had gone through classical Turkish music education.
-Again with the support of his mother, he started taking percussion and tympanum courses at the State Conservatoire of Classical Music in Ankara.
-Launching his professional musical career in 1955, Temiz continued his studies at the Tophane Art Institute, where he gained the musical knowledge and skills that allowed him create his own drum- a drum with a unique sound and features entirely different from conventional ones.
-Between the years 1959 and 1967, Okay Temiz performed in several programs and shows, accompanying dance music groups in Turkey.
-In 1967, he joined Ulvi Temel’s group and appeared in some of the most outstanding music halls of Europe.
-It was then when the Swedish saga started.
+He got his first musical inspiration from her mother, Naciye Temiz, who had gone through traditional Turkish music education.
+He started taking percussion and tympanum courses at the State Conservatoire of Classical Music in Ankara with the support of his mother.
+Launching his professional musical career in 1955, Temiz continued his studies at the Tophane Art Institute, where he learned the musical knowledge and skills that allowed him to create his own drum- a drum with a unique sound and features entirely different from conventional ones.
+Okay Temiz performed in several programs and shows, accompanying dance music groups in Turkey between the years 1959 and 1967.
+In 1967, he joined Ulvi Temel’s group and appeared in some of the most outstanding music halls in Europe.
+It was then that the Swedish saga started.
 There he met trumpeter Maffy Falay, whose artistry in improvised music had a strong impact on the artist.
 The two formed the group “Sevda” and were highly acclaimed by their fascinating music which fused the striking agility and rhythm of Turkish folk melodies with western jazz in a pulsating manner.
-In the years to follow, Temiz provided a prismatic musical palette to the Stockholm radio channels and the symphonic orchestra, adding new sonic colors as a percussionist.
+Temiz in the following years provided a prismatic musical palette to the Stockholm radio channels and the symphonic orchestra, adding new sonic colors as a percussionist.

-In the meanwhile, he met the American trumpet master Don Cherry, also known as one of the pioneers of world music, then settled in Sweden.
-This turned into a long lasting partnership and the two performed together in several festivals, concerts and recordings for years.
+In the meanwhile, he met the American trumpet master Don Cherry, also known as one of the pioneers of world music, who then settled in Sweden.
+This turned into a long-lasting partnership and the two performed together in several festivals, concerts, and recordings for years.
 With the joining of the African bassist Johnny Dyani, in 1971, the trio started giving courses at New Hemsher College, one of the leading popular music schools in the U.S.A.
 That same year, they gave a concert in Ankara whose live recording was made by Sonet Records.

 Temiz continued his cultural activities in Sweden until 1990.
-During his efforts of applying the classical Turkish “makam” music to jazz, he discovered a number of Turkish musicians and helped them gain a universal standard in the music scene.
-Tours to Europe, India and U.S.A were followed by numerous concerts, recordings and seminars.
+During his efforts of applying classical Turkish “maqam” music to jazz, he discovered a number of Turkish musicians and helped them gain a universal standard in the music scene.
+Tours to Europe, India, and U.S.A. were followed by numerous concerts, recordings, and seminars.

 “Green Wave”, recorded in Turkey, for years remained to be among the top 10 of World Music DJs’ annual lists (1992).

-His insatiable energy and endless passion for exploring the unknown, added to his long time musical experience led him to engage in numerous projects.
-Among these, an album sponsored by the Turkish Ministry of Culture and Banvit, called “Kuzeyden Güneye Yansımalar=Reflections from North to South” that included his compositions and was recorded together with Izmir State Symphonic Orchestra; a CD called “Kutlama=Celebration” which was made for the 7
+His insatiable energy and endless passion for exploring the unknown added to his long-time musical experience led him to engage in numerous projects.
+Among these, an album sponsored by the Turkish Ministry of Culture and Banvit, called “Kuzeyden Güneye Yansımalar=Reflections from North to South” that included his compositions and was recorded together with Izmir State Symphonic Orchestra; a CD called “Kutlama=Celebration”.

-A compilation of Okay Temiz’s compositions were gathered in five CDs as part of Başarı Eletronik company’s 2000 cultural activities.5th.
+A compilation of Okay Temiz’s compositions was gathered in five CDs as part of Başarı Elektronik company’s 2000 cultural activities.5th.
 Anniversary of the Turkish Republic; and another CD, entitled “Yaşamın Ritmi=The Rhythm of Life” produced for the 30th. anniversary of the company Banvit can be stated.

-Okay Temiz appeared in more than 350 festivals and took stage at about 3000 concerts in Europe, America and India.
-He came to know, listened to and worked together with top musicians who have mastered the rhythms of Africa, South America and India, in the meanwhile learning how to make and play their instruments like the quicca, berimbau, finger piano and talking drum.
+Okay Temiz appeared in more than 350 festivals and took the stage at about 3000 concerts in Europe, America and India.
+He came to know, listened to and worked together with top musicians who have mastered the rhythms of Africa, South America, and India, in the meanwhile learning how to make and play their instruments like the quicka, berimbau, finger piano, and talking drum.
 He has a wide collection of self-made ethnic and electronic instruments including the hand-made copper drums, “Magic Pyramid” and “Artemiz”, which he has made of camel and sheep bells.